-Hangman Hills is located in an area classified as unincorporated County.
-Technically, this means that we are “rural”.
-While the overall setting surrounding our community is clearly rural, such cannot be said for inside our community.
-Arguably, the Hangman Hills community is a densely populated urban area.
+Hangman Hills is located in an area of Spokane county classified as unincorporated, but more specifically the Rural Conservation Zone.
+As implied by that designation, this technically means that we are “rural”.
+But, while the overall setting surrounding our community is indisputably rural, such cannot be said for inside our community.
+Indeed, Hangman Hills clearly may be characterized as a low density urban population.
 As such, the ARC considers items that come before them within the context of a “city” (or urban) setting, rather than a “country” (or rural) setting.

 What we’re basically interested in